cointoss1973/LinqMaxCount/README.md

 # LinqMaxCount
-* C# implementation to get the element with the highest number of occurrences from elements in a list.
+Some C# implementations to get the element with the highest number of occurrences in a list, implemented as extended methods of LINQ.

 ## NOTICE
 * MoreLinq